curl/curl/projects/wolfssl_README.md

 Run build-wolfssl.bat without any parameters for usage information.

-By default the script expects both curl and wolfSSL source folders to be at the same directory level:
+By default the script expects the curl folder and the wolfSSL folder to be at the same directory level:

 |-curl
 |-wolfssl

-If you have your wolfSSL repo or release source at some other location you may specify a different directory, however the curl and libcurl project files depend on the folder containing curl source and the folder containing wolfSSL source to be at the same directory level.
-If you specify a different location you'll have to modify the curl and libcurl project files to point to that location so that it will find the wolfSSL lib files.
-Therefore it's recommended you have curl and wolfSSL source folders at the same directory level.
+If you have your wolfSSL repo or release source at some other location you may specify a different directory.
+Though if you do that you'll have to modify the curl and libcurl project files to point to that location so that they can find the wolfSSL lib files.

 Building manually
 -----------------
-The wolfSSL project has two Visual Studio solutions in its repo, both of which can be used to build the wolfSSL static library (LIB) for Visual Studio.
+The wolfSSL project has two Visual Studio solutions in its repo, both of which can be used to build wolfSSL.

 wolfssl.sln - Visual Studio 2008
 wolfssl64.sln - Visual Studio 2012